igorwaw/web-advent/content/2015/01-not-quite-lisp/index.md

 - For part 1: what is the last floor?
 - For part 2: at which instruction Santa will enter the basement for the first time?

 That's clearly just a warm-up.
 All the operations are: reading one character/byte at time, comparison, incrementing/decrementing.
-I could solve it in any programming languge I know and possibly in some languages I don't know.
+I could solve it in any programming language I know and possibly in some languages I don't know.
 So I used C while I still could.

 ```C